katherinez22/msan622/homework5/README.md

 By viewing the stacked area plot, we can see the number of drivers killed is the largest proportion of the total number of people deaths in car accidents.
 Also, we can find rear seats seem to be more safe than other seats in a car.

+### Customization ###

+In both plots, I adjusted various parameters in the theme, such as `legend.direction`, `legend.position`, `text`, `panel.border` and etc. In order to remove the spaces between year 1984 and 1985, I rescaled the years setting the `limits` in `scale_x_continuous` from 1969 to 1984+0.917.
+Also, I fixed scale coordinate system to force a specified ratio between the physical representation of data units on the axes using `coord_fixed`.